ESU Dual Enrollment is designed for high school juniors or seniors who wish to take one or two courses at East Stroudsburg University.

 - Submit an online dual enrollment application.

-- Note: eligibility is determined on a semester-by-semester basis.
+- Note: Eligibility is determined on a semester-by-semester basis.
 A new application/agreement must be submitted by the deadline every semester that the student wishes to participate in dual enrollment.

 - Submit an official, current high school transcript reflecting a 3.0 unweighted high school GPA or higher.